ktaranov/sqlserver-kit/Articles/README.md

 [Oracle RAC vs. SQL Server AG]:https://dbakevlar.com/2019/03/oracle-rac-vs-sql-server-ag/
 [SSIS vs. Oracle GG]:https://dbakevlar.com/2019/04/ssis-vs-oracle-gg/
 [Analysis Services Telemetry: What information does SSAS submit? and how has it changed in SSAS 2019?]:https://shabnamwatson.wordpress.com/2019/04/13/analysis-services-telemetry-what-information-does-ssas-submit-and-how-has-it-changed-in-ssas-2019/
+[The Curious Case of… how to find FILESTREAM info from an MDF]:https://www.sqlskills.com/blogs/paul/the-curious-case-of-how-to-find-filestream-info-from-an-md
+[Does index fragmentation matter?]:http://sqlblog.karaszi.com/does-index-fragmentation-matter/